 How to Save Barbecue

 So, is there a solution?
 I’m not suggesting we end competition barbecue.
 However, placing more emphasis on regional traditions and their unique flavor profiles would help.
 This means teaching barbecue judges not just the formula for the perfect barbecue, but to respect variety.
-Carolina barbecue is tangy acidic in flavor.
-With our current preoccupation for sugar-coated ribs, we need judges whose palates can differentiate and reasonably determine the best entries regardless of regional characteristics.
+Carolina barbecue is tangy and acidic in flavor.
+With our current preoccupation with sugar-coated ribs, we need judges whose palates can differentiate and reasonably determine the best entries regardless of regional characteristics.

 Additionally, the perfect barbecue isn’t what current media trends determine.
 There is so much more to this style of cooking that isn’t explored.
 This lack of inclusion is especially damaging when we believe that perfection lies with a competition-winning entry.
 Allowing innovation is vital to the preservation of barbecue.
 After all, it is a fusion culinary tradition.
 Its influences come from around the world, and that needs to continue.

 Be open-minded.
 It might not have the flavor profile of a barbecue potato chip, but that is a good thing.
 Barbecue is a tradition and a method before it is a flavor.
-If we can all be open to the diversity and the innovation of barbecue, it will continue to grow and develop.
+If we can all be open to the diversity and innovation of barbecue, it will continue to grow and develop.
 This is the key to its preservation.
-The long term survival of this tradition does not come by handing out more trophies.
+The long-term survival of this tradition does not come by handing out more trophies.
 It will be in the experiments of those who choose to improve upon this tradition.